Geert van der Veen

-Geert is fluent in English and Dutch, has a working knowledge of German and can read French.
+Geert is fluent in English and Dutch, has a good working knowledge of German and a basic understanding of French.